News

 Group leader: Representative from SS

-6. Working Group for Treaties, Conventions and Legal Affairs
+6. Working Group for Legal Affairs, Treaties and Conventions

 Members: Representatives from GSS and SPU